 Our cabin in the Adirondack Park has been designed to make it easy for you to enjoy nature.
 You could quite easily spend an entire weekend hiking, skiing, or ‘rivering,’ followed by simply relaxing at the house with a bottle of wine and a home cooked meal.
 The river view, wood stove, and fire pit at Warner’s Camp are super inviting.
 Still, we’re accustomed to a ‘foodie’ city lifestyle, so we tend to go out while we’re in the Adirondacks.
 Here are our favorite local restaurants, bars, shops and evening activities.

-Cedar Run Bakery (shop)
+Cedar Run Bakery (shop), 5 Minute Drive, Keene

-Another great option for artisanal groceries and baked goods.
+A lovely shop offering artisanal groceries and baked goods.
 They sell local cheese from the farm near our house.
 Most known for their ‘take n’ bake’ meals.
 Grab a few and heat them up in our double ovens for a delicious home cooked meal minus the effort.
 We love a good Cedar Run ‘take n’ bake’ after a long day of snowboarding.
 Try the Chicken Divan and the Butternut Gratin.
 They also have a wine and spirits shop on the premises.

-East Branch Organics (shop)
+East Branch Organics (shop), 5 Minute Drive, Keene

 Get lost in this high end Adirondack furniture store.
 They have expanded to two locations in Keene; both are worth exploring.
 Their speciality is custom made birch furniture, which they craft onsite.
 The curated, multilevel showrooms create a magical, Wes Anderson-like, camp experience.
 Taxidermy and kilim pillows galore.
 They have some high end pieces mixed with more affordable items; well worth a visit.